EMRL/stir/README.md

 Options:
-  -F, --force            Skip all user interaction, forces 'Yes' to all actions -S, --skip-update      Skip any Wordpress core/plugin updates -u, --update           If no available Wordpress updates, halt deployment -m, --merge            Force merge of branches
+  -F, --force            Skip all user interaction, forces 'Yes' to all actions -A, --approve          Approve current codebase and queue for deployment -S, --skip-update      Skip any Wordpress core/plugin updates -u, --update           If no available Wordpress updates, halt deployment -P, --publish          Publish current production code to live environment -m, --merge            Force merge of branches
   -c, --current          Deploy a project from current working directory
   -V, --verbose          Output more process information to screen